 Game of Thrones — Framestore

 I joined Framestore's VR studio as a freelancer, to lead UX and UI design of an AR app for HBO's biggest series.
-Our team was to design and build an AR experience that would allow Game of Thrones fans to transform their environments into three-dimensional worlds.
+Our team was asked to design and build an AR experience that would allow Game of Thrones fans to transform their environments into three-dimensional worlds.
 Primary goals included facilitating discovery and exploration of AR scenes with asset collection, and creation and sharing of unique AR photo and video content.

 Roles and output included: